JeeWeetje/iot-workshop/README.md

     ![alt tag](img/azure-resource-groups.png)

 3. Select the ResourceGroup `TechDays42rg`.
-It will open a new blade with all resources
+It will open a new blade with all resources in this group
 4. Select the IoT Hub `TechDays42ih`.
 It will open a new blade with the IoT Hub
 5. The IoTHub has not received any messages yet.
 Check the general settings for `Shared access policies`